Budapest Travel Guide: History, Thermal Baths & Hidden Gems

 The Long Day's Journey into Night

 It had now been a super-long day for us, the kind where your feet send formal complaints to your brain.
-We climbed down from Buda Castle on the funicular, purchased bus tickets at Clark Ádám Square, and staggered back to our B&B on the Buda side.
+We climbed down from Buda Castle on the funicular, purchased bus tickets at Clark Ádám Square and staggered back to our B&B on the Buda side.
 The ticket machines at the square have seen more confused tourists than a calculus textbook, but they eventually yielded transportation.

 |